(Expected Reading Time: 3 minutes, 29 seconds)

-In the world's most powerful country, should employees have to work 70+ hours in order to support their families?
-This 70+ hours figure comes from a budget released by McDonald's to help its employees live on their meager wages.
+In the world's most powerful country, minimum wage employees have to work 70+ hours in order to support their families.
+This 70+ hours figure comes from a budget released by McDonald's to help its employees live on the federal minimum wage.
 The updated budget for its minimum wage employees (including heat this time) reads as follows:

 The budget has already been blasted by hundreds of writers and bloggers, including Stephen Colbert, and shows an unbelievable lack of empathy and understanding.